jskako/DroidSense/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+So what are you waiting for?
+Dive into the code, share your genius insights, and let's rock the DroidSense universe together! 🚀💻